Sustainability

 Specialist services

 Architects can provide a range of specialist environmental services and the online RIAI Practice Directory provides a search tool to source these skills.
-The sustainability skills currently listed include BER’s, BREEAM/LEED Consultancy, Energy Conservation, Retrofitting and Sustainable Buildings.
+Some of the sustainability skills currently listed include BER’s (Domestic and Non-Domestic), BREEAM/LEED Consultancy, and Commercial and Domestic Energy Retrofit.

 RIAI Environmental Accreditation